 Marking the 28th anniversary to commemorate his life and legacy for his nonviolent resistance to overcome racial injustices and oppressions, Dr. King was one of the first national faces to demand racial equality in the country.

 Dr. King received the Nobel Peace Prize in 1964.
 Four years later on April 4, 1968, at the age of 39, he was assassinated in Memphis, Tennessee on the balcony of his hotel.
 He was traveling to Memphis to lead the Memphis Sanitation Workers’ Strike and famously gave his “I’ve Been to the Mountaintop” speech.

-As BET.com honors Dr. King here are five films to watch on Martin Luther King Jr. Day and ahead of Black History Month.
+As BET.com honors Dr. King here are five films to watch on Martin Luther King Jr. Day.

 MLK: The Assassination Tapes (2012)

 Currently streaming on the Smithsonian Channel and Paramount Plus, MLK: The Assassination Tapes will revisit the tumultuous events surrounding one of the most shocking assassinations in American history.
 The documentary features rediscovered footage that has been chronologically reassembled as the voices of the era tell the tale of what took place.

 Moments after Dr. Martin Luther King Jr. was assassinated outside a Memphis hotel room on April 4, 1968, presidential candidate Robert Kennedy, was strongly advised against appearing before a crowd in Indianapolis.
 It was there that Kennedy delivered a speech to not only confirm the horrific news but bring a sense of peace to the inner-city in the wake of tragedy.
 This documentary available on MagellanTV captures an extraordinary and often-misunderstood moment in American history.